-A few days ago, I posted about our March Vegetarian Challenge: Fatigue, and listed some of the common dietary reasons you might feel fatigue on a vegetarian diet.
+A few days ago, I posted about our March Vegetarian Challenge: Fatigue, and listed some of the common dietary reasons you might feel fatigue on your new vegetarian diet.
 For example, the bioavailability of nutrients, vitamins and protein found in plants is not as great as that found in animal products.
 This means we need more protein and more nutrients on a plant-based diet.

 Below are my 5 favorite ways to boost energy on a vegetarian diet, along with some recipe ideas.
 As a note, these are dietary solutions, but energy can be very effectively boosted with exercise, adequate sleep, and by managing stress as well.